If you’re struggling, you’re not alone.

 I also help working adults who have hit roadblocks or career challenges.
 Whether these issues stem from past experiences, or you’re struggling to manage conflict, navigate workplace politics, or cope with professional transitions, I can help you to move towards achieving your potential.

-I’m a Registered Psychologist licensed in British Columbia (#2376) and Nova Scotia (#0829).
+I’m a Registered Psychologist licensed in Nova Scotia (#0829) and British Columbia (#2376).
 I have a master’s degree in counselling psychology, advanced training and certification in Attachment-focused EMDR, and extensive training in Self-Regulation Therapy (SRT).
 I am also certified in conflict resolution and human resources management, with extensive experience in corporate human resources and third-party mediation.
 I have also completed a 200-hour yoga teacher training program.

-As a long-term cancer survivor (touch wood), I’m very familiar with anxiety and depression and I bring genuine compassion to every counselling session.
+As a long-term cancer survivor (touch wood), I’m very familiar with anxiety and depression and I bring a big heart and genuine compassion to every counselling session.

 Mindfulness-based Cognitive Behavioral Therapy (MB-CBT)